-2. Revenue includes sales revenue, other income and revenue of subsidiaries.
+2. Revenue indicates 'consolidated revenue' and includes sales revenue, other income and revenue of subsidiaries.

 3. Profit is taken as net profit where the company has only one segment.
 In case where the company has multiple segments, we have taken segment-wise profit.
 Also, wherever consolidated net profits numbers are available, we have considered the consolidated net profit for the last six years.

 1. Company form: Should be a legal entity created in any one of the three modes:

 a) Registered as a public or private limited company under the Indian Companies Act, 1956,

 b) Registered as a partnership firm under the Indian Partnership Act, 1932, or,

 c) A public sector undertaking created under an Act of the Parliament or State Legislature.

 2. Audited accounts: The annual statement of accounts, balance sheet and profit and loss account should be audited by an accredited firm of chartered accountants, and the same submitted annually to the body of share or stakeholders.

 3. Foreign companies working in India but not incorporated in India are excluded.
 Proprietary firms are also excluded.

 4. Size of company: Revenue to be above Rs 200 crore for construction companies and Rs 100 crore for other construction related companies in the immediate last financial year (2016-17).
 Financial results closed during any of the calendar months falling between April 2016 and December 2016 are also considered.